CurtisNewbie/octopus/README.md

 ## Rules

-A Rule consists of data points (0..N), expressions, and decisions.
+A Rule consists of metrics (0..N), expressions and decisions.

 TODO